Last week we arrived at our townhouse with some suitcases and laundry baskets. The children, typically, needed little to involve their interest:

 But eight hours, four Papa John's pizzas, and six liters of soda later,

+it was all here!
+Our bath towels and bed sheets, the tent and camping chairs, the framed pictures and the world globe--everything was here!
 And then, a tinge of guilt: am I shallow to adore these boxes?
 Didn't I just tell my children about an English girl who left home with one little cherished sugar bowl?
 Didn't I herald her proper focus and bravery?
 And aren't I into Thoreau or something?
 How could it be that I didn't feel like I was home until I had some butcher paper and markers?

 I like to think that my idolatry stems from the intangible aspects of my things, like the family memories associated with them.
 Perhaps the objects create a satisfying, familiar sense of place?
 Or it could be just plain old, selfish materialism: ship me out to the fourth circle, please!
 All I can say is that opening up the box with my white kitchen canisters in it felt incredible.
 I hope to feel the same way when I open the box with my iron in it, wherever it is.